 b) Have never been convicted of a disqualifying crime in Pennsylvania or another jurisdiction.

-Volunteers with prior clearances that are more than 3 years old after July 1, 2015 must obtain new clearances before the expiration date.
+Volunteers with prior clearances that are more than 5 years old must obtain new clearances.